project-alice-assistant/docs/docs/skill-development/widgets.md

 If your widgets uses image files, such as backgrounds, you could place them here, for organisation's sake

 ### js/HelloWorldWidget.js
 The engine of your widget!
-If you widget is interactive, you can code whatever you want in there!
-Remember, we use Jquery and Jquery-UI so they are at your disposal for coding you stuff!
+If your widget is interactive, you can code whatever you want in there!
+Remember, we use Jquery and Jquery-UI so they are at your disposal for coding your stuff!
 A basic file should look like:

 ```js
 (function () {})();